'Tis the Season for Holiday Phone Scams

 The IRS phone scam is nothing new.
-It’s been going around for several years now, but in 2016 it’s going to get a whole lot worse.
-Congress recently passed a law that requires the IRS to start using private debt collectors to call on back taxes, the law goes into effect this month and its repercussions will start to be felt in the new year.
+It’s been going around for several years now, but in the last year it’s become even worse.
+Several years ago Congress passed a law that allows the IRS to start using private debt collectors to call on back taxes.

 If you receive a phone call from someone saying they’re from the IRS and you owe money, ask for their information and hang up.
 Don’t give them any information regarding yourself.
 Once you get off the line contact the IRS directly in order to check if you actually do owe anything and report the scammer if you don’t owe anything.

 Chances are that if you don’t think you owe anything, then you don’t owe anything and the caller is a scammer.
 You can reach the IRS by calling 800-366-4484 or online through the Treasury Inspector General for Tax Administration (TIGTA)’s scam reporting form.

 Many singles make it their resolution to be more sociable and go on more dates in the new year.
-With Valentine’s Day right around the corner in February there is always a spike in the online dating sites’ registrations around the holidays.
-With more singles looking for love online, scammers will create fake profiles and impersonate real people in hopes of finding a victim.
+With Valentine’s Day right around the corner in February, there is always a spike in the online dating sites’ registrations around the holidays.
+With more singles looking for love online, scammers will create phony profiles and impersonate real people in hopes of finding a victim.
 It is usually the most romantic and open people that fall victim to online dating scams as they are more likely to trust more quickly.
 Warning signs of a romance scammer are:

 - Someone who professes their love very quickly.